ABOUT THE PRACTICE

 My specialty areas center on LGBTQIGE+ concerns, experiences of minority stress, anxiety, depression, substance abuse, relationship concerns, and trauma.

 I earned my PhD in Counselor Education and Practice with a cognate in multicultural supervision and practice from Georgia State University and was selected as an NBCC Minority Fellow during my doctorate studies in 2014.
 I am a Licensed Professional Counselor in the state of Georgia and a National Certified Counselor and Approved Clinical Supervisor through NBCC.
 Currently, I am working as a counselor educator and in my private practice and have 14 years of experience in diverse settings including IOP, college counseling, and higher education administration.
 My research and professional interests have historically centered on LGBTQIGE+ individuals in counseling, counselor education, and supervision.
 More specifically, my publications have focused on sexual and gender expansive identities and experiences of minority stress as well as coping and burnout.
-I am currently serving as the Past-President of the Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE; formerly known as ALGBTIC, a national division of ACA).
+I am a Past-President of the Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE; formerly known as ALGBTIC), a national division of The American Counseling Association (ACA).